Updated on April 5th, 2022

 Despite our satisfaction with our economy jackets, a more expensive ventilated suit would be more comfortable in the high heat of summer.
 Ultra Breeze jackets and suits are highly regarded among beekeepers.

 Key features of the Ultra Breeze products are:

 - Durable ventilated fabric layers of polyester or polyester/vinyl, and

 - Elastic closures at wrist, waist, and ankles.

 If you plan to work with children, a child’s suit from Amazon is a good idea to protect them.

 Bee equipment is easier to maneuver bare-handed (don’t wear rings).
 But often I am much more comfortable wearing gloves, particularly if the bees are a bit agitated.

-Our gloves have long, ventilated sleeves that extend over the forearm of the jacket.
+We have been using these economy, vented cowhide gloves from Mann Lake for years.
+They are a bit thick for handling equipment but I have never been stung through them.
+They have long, ventilated sleeves with elastic closures that extend over the forearm of the jacket.
 Once you get used to them, they aren’t too bad to work with.
 I’ve never been stung through a glove.
-These kinds of gloves are available on Amazon.

 Also, after about 7 years of use, the sole of one boot came free.
 I found this simple repair technique online and fixed the boot in no time.
 Maybe I’ll get another 7 years out of them.

 We also keep a supply of Benadryl on hand to reduce the impact if we are stung.